 Holland House stands in three acres of beautiful gardens alongside the River Avon and is situated in the beautiful Vale of Evesham, an area with a long history of market gardening including some of the best quality apples, plums, pears and, of course, the famous ‘gras’ (asparagus).
 Since 1946 it has been a Retreat House, offering opportunities for both individuals or groups to visit either for a single day or longer residential retreats.
-With 27 bedrooms, a beautiful bespoke chapel, a variety of meeting rooms and 4 acres of gardens, Holland House is a fabulous venue in which to rest, create, learn, discuss, or simply have some quiet time.
+With 27 bedrooms, a beautiful bespoke chapel, a variety of meeting rooms and 4 acres of gardens, Holland House is a fabulous venue in which to rest, create, learn, discuss, or simply to have some quiet time.

 In 2014 the Trustees set out the vision for Holland House: